HenrYxZ/sombra/README.md

 - Run `python -u main.py` or `python -u main.py -d` to use _debug mode_ which
 will not use Anti-Aliasing (-u is for displaying print messages in the console)
 - The output image will be stored in the project folder
+- (Optional Parameters)
+  - `python -u main.py -h` or `python -u main.py --help` will display the available commands
+  - `python -u main.py -d` or `python -u main.py --debug` for image without anti-aliasing (would be much faster)
+  - `python -u main.py -m` or `python -u main.py --multi` will use multi-threading
+  - `python -u main.py -a` or `python -u main.py --animation` will create an 8 seconds animation
+  - `python -u main.py -f` or `python -u main.py --dof` will use Depth of Field to simulate camera focus

 ## Features